 Remember that there are still 5% interest savings account options!
 With Insight no longer available, Netspend is now the best way to earn 5% interest on up to $5,000 per person with pretty minimal work (plus, you also get a $20 signup bonus when you open your first Netspend account).
 If you have a two-person household, you’ll be able to put away $10,000 earning 5% interest, which is not a bad emergency fund.
 Be sure to read my post on how to get 5% interest with Netspend (plus a $20 signup bonus) for a step-by-step guide on how to set up your Netspend account.
 I’ve also written a post with ideas on where to put your money now that Insight is gone – check it out here.

 One of the things I like doing is figuring out ways to get the maximum yield on my cash.
 Most people just accept whatever their bank offers them.
-The problem is that even your highest yielding savings account pays you just 1% interest these days.
+The problem is that even your highest-yielding savings account pays you just 1% or less interest these days.